thecem/octopus_germany/README.md

 ## How to setup

-WIP !!cPlease follow the [setup guide](https://thecem.github.io/octopus_germany/setup/account) to setup your initial account.
+WIP !!
+Please follow the [setup guide](https://thecem.github.io/octopus_germany/setup/account) to setup your initial account.
 This guide details the configuration, along with the sensors that will be available to you.

 ## Docs

-WIP !! o get full use of the integration, please visit the [docs](https://thecem.github.io/octopus_germany/).
+WIP !!
+To get full use of the integration, please visit the [docs](https://thecem.github.io/octopus_germany/).

 ## FAQ

+WIP !!
 Before raising anything, please read through the [faq](https://thecem.github.io/octopus_germany/faq).
 If you have questions, then you can raise a [discussion](https://thecem.github.io/octopus_germany/discussions).
 If you have found a bug or have a feature request please [raise it](https://thecem.github.io/octopus_germany/issues) using the appropriate report template.

 ## Sponsorship